Head of School

 Montessori, Maria.
 The Discovery of the Child.
 Random, 1967.

-Michelle Fox joined the Clementine staff after spending years working in marketing and product development for companies in South Africa, Australia and New Zealand.
-Growing up in Johannesburg, South Africa, Michelle studied at the University of Cape Town before relocating to Australia with her husband, Ben.
-While living in Australia, Michelle enjoyed spending time outdoors, whether at the beach, bike riding, or running.
-She also received her instructor training in Pilates!
+Michelle Fox joined the Clementine staff six years ago, after spending many years working in marketing and product development for companies in South Africa, Australia and New Zealand.
+Growing up in Johannesburg, South Africa, Michelle studied at the University of Cape Town before relocating to New Zealand and then Australia with her husband.